Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 19. Seasonal Florals Chart

 Florists can use brochures to educate clients on flower availability.
-A chart listing which blooms are in season during specific months helps manage expectations regarding cost and sourcing.
+Here, a chart showing which flowers are in season each month helps with costs and sourcing.
 It positions the florist as a helpful expert who saves the client money.

 20. Post-Wedding Product Guide